TakosThings/Metro-for-Discord/README.md

 ### Advanced
 The following options require a line of CSS to be removed from the CSS file.

-**Friends Online**
-The friends online counter shown in the guilds list is hidden by default.

 **Blocked Messages**
 The 'x Blocked Messages' reminder is hidden by default.